stonepros/stone/doc/rados/api/python.rst

 Object Operations
 -----------------

-The Ceph Storage Cluster stores data as objects.
+The Stone Storage Cluster stores data as objects.
 You can read and write objects synchronously or asynchronously.
 You can read and write from offsets.
 An object has a name (or key) and data.